 Unlike regular residential proxies, which simply hide your real IP behind another IP, rotating residential proxies, also known as backconnect proxies, conceal you behind a pool of proxies.
 These proxies switch between themselves with every session or at regular intervals.

-As you incorporate our proxies with your crawler or any software, all your traffic is being routed through residential IPs pool.
+When you incorporate our proxies with your crawler or any software, all your traffic is routed through a residential IP pool.

-2) choose if you need to get new IP with each new request or use a sticky session to keep the same IP for a longer period.
+2) Choose if you need to get a new IP with each new request or use a sticky session to keep the same IP for a longer period.

-Still not sure how to use it?
-Check detailed instructions HERE.
+Still not sure how to use our residential proxies?
+Find detailed instructions here..

 Have questions?
-Don’t hesitate to ask us [email protected]
+Don’t hesitate to ask us at [email protected]

 Not using Smartproxy yet?
 Get your account here